22 Notable alumni of

 -

 Richard Ben-Veniste is an American lawyer.
-He first rose to prominence as a special prosecutor during the Watergate scandal.
-He has also been a member of the 9/11 Commission.
-He is known for his pointed questions and criticisms of members of both the Clinton and George W. Bush administrations.
-In 2017, he became a CNN Legal Analyst.
+He was a special prosecutor during the Watergate scandal and later became a member of the 9/11 Commission.
+He is known for his pointed questions and criticisms of the Bush administration.
+In 2017, he became a CNN legal analyst.

 -